What makes our firm different

 An EB-5 visa allows foreign nationals who invest in a United States-based business to obtain a Green Card and conditional permanent residence for two years.
 Takhsh Law, P.C., an immigration law practice, can help if you’re seeking this important status that additionally allows your spouse and children younger than 21 years old to live with you.

 If you would like to come to the U.S. to attend college or a university, our Evanston immigration attorney at Takhsh Law P.C. may be able to help.
-We have a thorough understanding of the Immigration laws pertaining to student visas and can provide you with guidance and assistance you need to navigate this complex process.
+We have a thorough understanding of the Immigration laws pertaining to student visas and can provide you with the guidance and assistance you need to navigate this complex process.

 The K-1 and K-3 visa attorney in Evanston at Takhsh Law P.C. can help if you’re a U.S. citizen and engaged to someone who’s not.
-Attorney Alen Takhsh has helped other couples realize their dreams for life together in the U.S. and can walk you through the K-1 visa petition process to help ease your concerns.
+Attorney Alen Takhsh has helped other couples realize their dreams for a life together in the U.S. and can walk you through the K-1 visa petition process to help ease your concerns.

 U.S. citizens with non-citizen relatives living outside of the country can reunite their families through family-based immigration.
 If you’re a U.S. citizen with close non-citizen family members living abroad, attorney Alen Takhsh of Takhsh Law P.C. can help you apply for an immediate relative or family preference immigrant visa to bring those you love closer to home.